holidaylvr/rshell/README.md

 7.Cannot properly handle echo-ing into a file. (ie: `echo test > example` in my shell simply echoes the result.

 8.RSHELL cannot handle the command cd.
 We were not supposed to implement this in the assignment though.

+9.Up arrow to bring up previous commands does not work.